14 Incredible Things to do in Guilin

 If you are looking for a more budget option in Guilin then I recommend This Old Place International Youth Hostel.
 They also have a second branch in Xingping (an amazing town 90 minute drive from Guilin- I will talk about this place shortly), which I also highly recommend.
 We never actually stayed here ourselves, but we did eat here several times, allowing us to meet several travellers who were staying in the hostel.
 Everybody that we spoke to said that it was a great place to stay and I can personally vouch for the pizzas and banana pancakes!
 The staff here were super helpful too and they spoke English, which is always a plus point in China!

-You will definitely want to stay outside of the city in order to get the most out of your trip to Guilin.
+You will definitely want to stay outside of the city in order to get the most out of your trip to Guilin as many of the main things to do in Guilin are not in the city itself.
 Most people head to Yangshuo and for good reason.
 Almost every accommodation option here comes with spectacular views.
 We really wanted to stay at the highly recommended Yangshuo Mountain Retreat, but unfortunately they were fully booked.
 Several of our friends have stayed here and all have said that it is amazing!
 The views are incredible, the facilities are great AND they serve delicious Western and Chinese food (and any place that has something other than rice and noodles for breakfast is a winner in my books!).

 Because the Yangshuo Mountain Retreat was fully booked we ended up staying at the Liangsu Hotel.
 Whilst it was 100% Chinese (food, language, other guests), it was an amazing hotel and the hospitality was fantastic (thank goodness for WeChat translate!).
 The view of our bedroom was just unbelievable and made our stay in Yangshuo that little bit more special!